gary-archer/oauth.websample1/README.md

 ## Overview

-An introductory standards based SPA and API code sample, useful when first learning about OAuth endpoints:
+An introductory standards-based SPA and API code sample, to get integrated with OAuth endpoints:

-- The SPA uses the traditional OpenID connect flow, with Authorization Code Flow + PKCE
+- The SPA uses the traditional OpenID code flow with PKCE.
-- The SPA interacts with an API that validates JWTs and uses claims for authorization
+- The SPA interacts with an API that validates JWTs and uses claims-based authorization.

 ## Views

-The SPA is a simple UI with some basic navigation between views, to render fictional resources.\
+The SPA is a simple UI with some basic navigation between views, to render fictional investment resources.
-The data is returned from an API that will, in later samples, authorize using claims from multiple sources.

 ![SPA Views](./images/views.png)

 ## Local Development Quick Start

 First ensure that Node.js 20+ is installed.\
-A custom development domain is used for the API so add the DNS entry to your hosts file:
+You must use custom development domains and add this DNS entry to your hosts file:

 ```bash
 127.0.0.1 localhost api.authsamples-dev.com